rng-guy/NFSMWBartender/APPENDIX.md

 * You might hear cops use callsigns you didn't assign to them.
 This is vanilla behaviour: The game maintains a pool of "actors" that it constantly shuffles between all active vehicles.
 This is also the reason why you may still hear Cross or helicopter lines even if they are gone, and why dispatch may sometimes refer to Cross by the callsign of another unrelated vehicle.

-* The game automatically assigns the helicopter-exclusive callsign to all helicopters.
+* The game automatically assigns the helicopter-exclusive callsigns to all helicopters.

 * For callsigns, Bartender ignores vehicles that are helicopters or don't exist in VltEd.
 Bartender also ignores all callsigns other than `patrol`, `elite`, `rhino`, and `cross`.

-* If you don't define a valid `default` callsign, Bartender uses `patrol` instead.
+* If you don't define valid `default` callsigns, Bartender uses `patrol` instead.

 * If you define no vehicle callsigns and no `default`, Bartender disables its callsign feature.